- Our College

 At Genazzano, we value each child for who they are.
 This is especially important in the Early Learning Centre where it is fundamental to us that every child experiences nurturing and caring relationships.
 We welcome differences in interests, development, personality and ability that every child brings and we respect that families and parenting styles are as different as each child.
 Our approach, supported by the FCJ framework, enables us to know and understand each child.

 The Early Learning Centre at Genazzano promotes imagination and curiosity through tinkering and Loose Parts Play.
 When you allow a child to take something apart, it nourishes their interest with feelings of confidence and discovery.
-Tinkering & loose parts resembles inquiry-based learning, cooperative learning, and project-based learning, all of which are proven to have long-term positive effects on student achievement and success.
+Tinkering and loose parts resembles inquiry-based learning, cooperative learning, and project-based learning, all of which are proven to have long-term positive effects on student achievement and success.
 Tinkering teaches children valuable lessons by helping develop fine motor skills, problem solving abilities and peer relationships.
 Our educators construct purposeful learning situations that encourage each child to explore hands on and real life learning.

 Our ELC – Year 12 GenSTAR Program supports every aspect of a child’s development including learning, school readiness and cognitive and language development.
 Our qualified team of psychologists support children to learn how to manage life’s opportunities and challenges and build their coping skills to support their mental, emotional and physical wellbeing now and into the future.